11 Key Differences Between Debian and Ubuntu Explained

 FAQ

-Which is better, Debian and Ubuntu?
+3. Which distribution is more stable, Debian or Ubuntu?

 Is Ubuntu Debian?